CianMRoche/AstroWiki/Galaxies/AGN.md

 ## Quasar
 A highly luminous [[#AGN]].
 AKA "QSO" (quasi-stellar object).
-Outshines the rest of the galaxy
+Outshines the rest of the galaxy Galaxy mergers can trigger AGN and quasar activity.

 **Catalogs**: [[Catalogs#SDSS|SDSS]] and [[Catalogs#LAMOST|LAMOST]]